MATH160 Mathematics 1

 These are hours where you can drop in to see us in our offices without making an appointment first.

-Fabien: Email me to arrange a phone or zoom appointment.
+Fabien: Email me to arrange a meeting or pop in if I'm there.

 Class reps and feedback